Affelios/Shlongo/README.md

 ---

 ## 🚀 What Is Shlongo
-Shlongo is a lightweight, opinionated framework to help manage **database schema/data migrations** in MongoDB using C#, which helps you version, apply, and rollback changes safely—automating repetitive tasks so your team spends less time worrying about migration chaos.
+Shlongo is a lightweight, **unopinionated** framework to help manage **database schema/data migrations** in MongoDB using C#, which helps you version, apply, and rollback changes safely—automating repetitive tasks so your team spends less time worrying about migration chaos.

 ---